KaseyaDEDR/training/Lab 7 - Lateral Movement.md

 ## Instructions

+Open a new terminal using `c:\Users\Public\rat.exe` or you can use the same terminal from the previous lab.
+You will be copying and pasting the lab commands into this terminal session.
+If you close this window, remember to re-open `c:\Users\Public\rat.exe` before running any of the labs.

+w> All labs require you to be running as an administrator.

 ### 1. Add Guest to Remote Desktop Users Group
 > *This step simulates an attacker adding a Guest user to the Remote Desktop Users group to enable remote access.*